simoore/miner/fpga-projects/led-blink/README.md

 This project is based on the tutorial:
 <https://redpitaya-knowledge-base.readthedocs.io/en/latest/learn_fpga/4_lessons/LedBlink.html>

 I had a lot of trouble loading the bitstream.
-In turns out in the new version of REd Pitaya's OS image, the process to load a new FPGA design has changed:
+In turns out in the new version of Red Pitaya's OS image, the process to load a new FPGA design has changed:

 ```bash